fioprotocol/fio-devhub/_docs/chain/token-holders-test.md

 # Top FIO Token Holders

+Sort by clicking on the header.

+*Unlocked values do not account for FIO fees paid from locked accounts.

 <div id="here_table">
 </div>

 <script>
-  var totalBalance, unlockedBalance, lockAmount, type, unlockFraction, votableTokensFraction;
+  var totalBalance, unlockedBalance, lockAmount, type, type2inhibit, unlockFraction, votableTokensFraction;

   function datediff(first, second) {
     // Take the difference between the dates and divide by milliseconds per day.